mashrusabri71/mashrusabri71/README.md

 - 🎬 Acting in a local production
 - 🧊 Solving Rubik's cubes at lightning speed
 - 🎮 Playtesting games (for research, of course!)
-- 🍕 Debating whether pineapple belongs on pizza (it does, fight me)
+- 🍕  What movies can I make

 ## 🌟 Let's Connect!